Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 And so on.

 The name of the url will not change even if you later change the url's path, so any reference to `polls:detail` will work, regardless of path changes.
 To update the url path, you can easily change it in **one** place - the `urls.py` file.

 *Note: changing a url path is more common during the initial development.
 Once users start to use the site, to bookmark pages and to link to the site, then changing path should be carefully considered.
-You will also need to inform search engines about the change, to keep the search engine rank for the page*
+You will also need to inform the search engines about the change, to keep the search engine rank for the page*

 To add a named url, edit the template: